 TV camera crews will be on hand to film this challenge, so be prepared to do your best for TV and show what you’re made of.
 A lot of people will be watching this!

-Family and friends don’t miss this Battle at 11am.
+Family and friends, please don’t miss this Battle.
 This will be an unbelievable display of strength, determination, teamwork with the most challenging team 6 person challenge in the U.S. Show your NEVER QUIT attitude!

 Battle for the Beach and the NEVER QUIT Challenge Series brings you the following info:

 I trust that all of you all have been training and are prepared to work and perform as a team.
 Both quality of strength and speed will be what will carry you through in the Battle for the Beach.

-Each team must bring with them one 11″ x 17″ laminated sheet of paper with your team name printed clearly on it.
+Each team should bring with them one 11″ x 17″ laminated sheet of paper with your team name printed clearly on it.
 Logos are permitted.
 Again, we ask that you laminate this team placard, front and back, at any Office Depot location and please bring it to the Battle for the Beach where it will be posted above your section – where you will be performing your exercises.
 This sign will allow the spectators, tv , photographers, judges, and trainers and motivators/recruiters to know what team you represent (you may bring your own personal coach although most teams work perfectly communicating to their team of six).
 Spectators will be watching you perform, as well as cheer your team on.

 The largest Battle for the Beach ever held took place at the NEVER QUIT Beach Challenge in 2013 which had a total of 48 teams consisting of 228 total participants, it has grown each year thereafter.

 The Battle for the Beach is a great display of strength, endurance, and teamwork.
 Many teams had similar colored board shorts to help themselves and spectators to know who they were.
 Some also created team t-shirts that they wore proudly before and after the competition.

-Please arrive at 10am, 1 hour prior to the start of the 11:30am Battle for the Beach for body markings.
+Please arrive 1 hour prior to the start of the Battle for the Beach for body markings.